 Foreword

 Since early 2011, HSSP has been extensively engaged with the Ministry of Labor, Health and Social Affairs (MoLHSA) in the area of development of the unified Health Management Information System (HMIS).
-The assistance was triggered by the challenges the MoLHSA has been experiencing over the past years, such as: lack of proper information standardization, collection and exchange processes and tools, internal deficiencies, poor business practices at all industry levels, human and other resource constraints.
+The assistance was triggered by the challenges the MoLHSA has been experiencing over the past years, such as: lack of proper information standardization, collection and exchange processes and tools, deficiencies, poor business practices at all industry levels, human and other resource constraints.

 The system, originally envisaged to cover the state funded, so called “vertical” healthcare programs, but is now replicated to all healthcare schemes in the Country by engagement of all stakeholders.
 The HIMS enables and will further assist the MoLHSA to make informed decisions in all critical domains, establish the standards for reporting and information exchange in real-time, ensure high-level of security and confidentiality of sensitive and patient proprietary information; furthermore, improve the administration, execution and monitoring of expenditures and establish productive partnerships with the parties involved.
 HMIS will also create a strong basis for prudent statistical data collection and analysis.
 And last, but not least improve the quality and responsiveness of services and strengthen the role of the MoLHSA as regulator in promotion of clinical and organizational excellence and performance management of the system and further service improvements.